pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

 April 26 2018

-# Lab 500: Oracle Data Integration Lab Preparation
+# Lab 500: Oracle Data Integration (ODI)  Lab Preparation

 1. Login to the VM as DIPC user – Password is “welcome1”